run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 8. Both being online, it's possible to keep the conversation;
 9. If one of the parties is not online and parameter 447 - is set, then the system sends a message stating it.

-## Access to Smart Chat without Anuva configuration - Ticket creation through Activity Search
+## Access to Smart Chat without Helper configuration - Ticket creation through Activity Search

 1. Access the Smart Portal or Experience Center;
 2. Click on the "Talk" icon at the bottom of the screen to start the conversation;